 Very close by are the kilometer-long beaches on the south and east of the main island, generally in good shape, doted with parks, bike lanes, and pedestrian paths.

 However, the city takes good care of its parks and avenues, with help from the climate, the biodiversity of the area, and emerging traffic restrictions (for example, as opposed to in Quanzhou, in the north, motorcycle traffic is very controlled).
 Tee sanjiaomei (pink flower of the city) or the otmanthus (a tree with a very aromatic flower very typical in Guilin, for example) give the city a visual and olfactory impact almost all year round.

 Xiamen is also the ideal departure point for highly-recommended excursions one or two days from the city of Quanzhou (port of departure of the historical maritime silk route during the Middle Age), the Hakka villages of the south, with their tulou or circular community residences, or the impressive Wuyishan park.

 As people who are well-acquainted with China will already know, eating is almost a sacred activity in this part of the world.
 Xiamen is known for its seafood dishes, which are in general not very spicy, its Gulangyu sweets and its typical soups (tang, 汤), “baozi” and seafood and noodles “jiaozi,” with a special love of sweet and sour chicken.

-Minnan cuisine provides strong flavors with its tofu and pork fillings, sea worm dishes or its duck meat dishes accompanied with vegetables and a strange blood tofu (xuedoufu), made with duck blood (see photo below).
+Minnan cuisine provides strong flavors with its tofu and pork fillings, sea worm dishes or its duck meat dishes accompanied with vegetables and strange blood tofu (xuedoufu), made with duck blood (see photo below).